NativeScript/docs-v7/docs/core-concepts/navigation.md

 ```

 ### unloaded
-The unloaded event is fired when the UI component is no longer visible on the screen.
-This event will be fired when making navigation in the app or when we suspend the it.
-Unloaded event is a perfect place, for example, when we need to unbind some specific event listener.
+The `unloaded` event is fired when the UI component is no longer visible on the screen.
+Note that this doesn't mean the component or its native view will be destroyed.
+This event is the perfect place, for example, when we need to unbind some specific event listener.
+Typical application interactions that cause this event to fire are navigation, hiding a modal view and suspending the app.

 ```XML
 <Page xmlns="http://www.nativescript.org/tns.xsd">